Top of main content

 Credit Reference Agencies (CRAs) collect and hold secure information about your credit history, including:

-• when an account was opened
+• When an account was opened

-• if you have an arranged overdraft limit and how much that is
+• If you have an arranged overdraft limit and how much that is

-• how you use your overdraft
+• How you use your overdraft

 If you manage your account and overdraft well, this can help build your credit score.
 However, if you go into an unarranged overdraft – this can negatively affect your credit score and your ability to get credit in the future.